raymondworkshop/raymondworkshop.github.io/note.md

     - show tags
         + use subdir to replace tag

-    - cannot deal with chinese
+    - cannot deal with chinese - DONE
+        + the HTML coding
-        + ?
+        + <meta charset="utf-8">

-    - check the code & math highlight function
+    - check the code & math highlight function  - DONE
         + use Pygments highlight function
-        + TODO - USE MKDocs pkg
+        + ~~TODO - USE MKDocs pkg~~
+        + use the original code : style.py, highlighting.py

     - check more nox pkg